Fractus Cloud Species: Ragged, Broken Up

 Similar to fractus clouds, the floccus cloud species can have a ragged appearance as well, but usually are more robust and not as broken up.
 The pannus cloud accessory is essentially type of fractus cloud that accompanies other cloud types such as altostratus, nimbostratus, cumulonimbus, and sometimes cumulus congestus.

-Other kinds of clouds associated with fractus clouds include stratus silvagenitus (forest evaporation) as well as stratus caractagentius (waterfall condensation).
+Other kinds of clouds associated with fractus clouds include stratus silvagenitus (forest evaporation) as well as stratus cataractagentius (waterfall condensation).
 Fractus cloud formations are a fairly common species when cumulus and stratus clouds are present.

 Fractus Cloud Types